smarie/python-pytest-cases/docs/index.md

  * on the other hand, a new `test_xxxx_cases.py` containing your cases functions

 `pytest-cases` is fully compliant with [pytest-steps](https://smarie.github.io/python-pytest-steps/) so you can create test suites with several steps and send each case on the full suite.
 See [usage page for details](./usage/advanced/#test-suites-several-steps-on-each-case).

+In addition, `pytest-cases` improves `pytest`'s fixture mechanism to support "fixture unions".
+This is a **major change** in the internal `pytest` engine, unlocking many possibilities such as using fixture references as parameter values in a test function.
+See [below](#fixture_union).

 ## Installing